-- (a) In the event of an error being acknowledged by the Approval Authority, then no further action is needed unless, in the exceptional case of a serious hazard to road safety, vehicle security, or the environment, where the withdrawal of the approval is necessary. - (b) Where agreement is reached which necessitates a new or different interpretation of existing practice (by either Approval Authority), then this shall be communicated to other Contracting Parties applying the Regulation concerned as a matter of urgency.
-The other Parties shall have 14 days to comment upon the decision, following which the Approval Authority, having taken account of any comments received, can further issue new approvals in accordance with the new interpretation.
+- (a) While taking into account the provisions of the 1958 Agreement, and in particular Article 4 thereof, in In the event of an error being acknowledged by the Approval Authority, the Approval Authority shall take an action in accordance with the provisions of the 1958 Agreement, and in particular Article 4. -no further action is needed unless, in the exceptional case of a serious hazard to road safety, vehicle security, or the environment, the withdrawal of the approval is necessary. - (b) Where agreement is reached which necessitates a new or different interpretation of existing practice (by either Approval Authority), then this shall be communicated to other Contracting Parties applying the Regulation concerned as a matter of urgency.
+The other Parties shall have 14 days to comment upon the decision, following which the Approval Authority, having taken account of any comments received, can issue approvals in accordance with the new interpretation. - (c) Where agreement cannot be reached, then the Approval Authorities concerned shall seek further review by the arbitration process of Article 10 of the 1958 Agreement. - (d) In any event, the matter shall be brought to the attention of an appropriate subsidiary Working Party.
+If deemed necessary, the subsidiary Working Party shall submit to WP.29 a suitable regulatory amendment.